 Never judge a book by its cover—but as far as we’re concerned, judging by the author’s website is just fine.
 Of course, we’re kidding, but creating a website for your readership is an important professional step as an author, even in a world traditionally dominated by print.

-Whether you’ve already been published or you're in the middle of working on your masterpiece, this article will guide you in creating an author website of your own.
+Whether you’ve already been published or you're in the middle of working on your masterpiece, this article will guide you in creating an author website of your own (if you're not sure if you need one, check out does my business need a website).
 We’ll briefly go over what purpose author websites serve and what should be included in one.
+Hint: You'll need a professional bio, and some testimonials and an RSS feed of your most recent posts can't hurt either.
 Plus, we’ll show you 10 examples of author websites to inspire your own website design.

 What is the purpose of author websites?

 As hard as it is for bibliophiles to admit, every author needs an online presence.
 An author website leads visitors to accessible information about you and your work - which they can then use to view your published books and learn more about your accomplishments.
 In this way, having a website improves your visibility and cements your professional reputation.

 In addition to providing background information to visitors, author websites create opportunities for increasing interest in your work and building a base of avid readers.
 While word of mouth never goes out of style, your online presence will put you on the map, and improve your methods for promoting upcoming books or events.

 Finally, author websites can streamline the sale of your books.
 Adding an online store to your website means you can sell your books directly to interested readers.
 Alternatively, if your book is on a platform like Amazon or Kindle, your website can direct visitors straight to your account.
 By leveraging sales with a good online marketing strategy, you might just bring yourself to the top of the bestseller list.